Searinvestments/pricing/standard_account.md

 Your apps will go to sleep after 10 days of development inactivity.
 This helps when you want to work on a new app, because you won’t find yourself hitting the 256 MB memory quota limit.

-To wake up your apps, start working on them again in the Cloud Foundry command line or the {{site.data.keyword.Bluemix_notm}} console.
+To wake up your apps, start working on them again in the Cloud Foundry command-line interface or the {{site.data.keyword.Bluemix_notm}} console.

  Here’s a list of all commands that will wake up your app:
   * cf push